-What you need to if you are bit by someone else’s dog is not all that different from what you would do in the event of a car accident.
+What you need to if you are bitten by someone else’s dog is not all that different from what you would do in the event of a car accident.

-You will want to exchange contact details, and to acquire proof that the dog that bit you was vaccinated for rabies.
+You will want to exchange contact details, and to acquire proof that the dog that bit you were vaccinated for rabies.

 Please note that if your wounds require immediate medical attention, that takes priority over exchanging contact information.

-It is important to note that Attorney Big Al and his team have handled hundreds of cases involving dog bites, and you may be entitled to compensation.
+It is important to note that it is likely your local Attorney Big Al has handled many cases involving dog bites, and you may be entitled to compensation.